skinnerjc/inspect_proxmox_sandbox/README.md

                 name="romeo", # name is optional, but recommended - it will be shown in the Proxmox GUI ram_mb=512, # optional, default is 2048 MB vcpus=4, # optional, default is 2.
-No attempt is made to check that this will fit in the Proxmox host. uefi_boot=True # optional, default is False.
-Generally only needed for Windows VMs.
+No attempt is made to check that this will fit in the Proxmox host. uefi_boot=True, # optional, default is False.
+Generally only needed for Windows VMs. is_sandbox=False, # optional, default is True.
+A virtual machine that is not a sandbox; the qemu-guest-agent need not be installed.
+                # If you have more than one VNet, assign the VM to the VNet via nics.
+                # You can assign more than one, to give the VM more than one network interface.
+                # If you leave this blank, your VM will be assigned to the first VNet.
+                nics=(
+                    VmNicConfig(
+                        # This alias *must* match the alias in one of the VnetConfigs
+                        vnet_alias="my special vnet",
+                        # Specifying a MAC address is optional - only needed if you
+                        # are doing fancy things with DHCP in your eval
+                        mac="00:16:3d:1d:eb:a0"
+                    ),
+                )
             ),
             # A virtual machine from a local OVA, which will be uploaded from here to the Proxmox server.
             VmConfig(